Request Free Consultation.

 Being bruised deep in your muscle tissue can be painful and take a long time to heal.
 Muscles and joints that surround the bruise can stiffen and tighten as you favor that area and sometimes your physician may prescribe physical therapy to get everything back in working order again.

 Back injuries can have long-term, even life-long effects after a car accident.
 Depending upon the severity and the type of injury – physical therapy is likely necessary to help you return to full function.
 If you require surgery or immobilization as part of your treatment for the back injury after a Philadelphia car accident, physical therapy is more than likely a part of your recovery plan.
-Ensuring your settlement includes that extended cost is imperative.
+Ensuring your compensation includes that extended cost is imperative.

 We recommend everyone involved in a car accident see a doctor or be transported to the emergency room immediately afterward.
 Even if adrenaline has masked an injury, you could be hurt badly and not know it.
 Less severe injuries must also be treated.
 Diagnosis, treatment, and doctor’s records are an integral part of creating a case around your car accident.
 Without a record of diagnosis and treatment, it’s extremely difficult to get an insurance company to pay for treatment.